 DOS regulations at 22 CFR 41.122(c) provide that DOS should notify the alien whose visa is revoked or provisionally revoked, "if practicable."

-(c) Unless otherwise instructed by the Department, a consular officer shall, if practicable, notify the alien to whom the visa was issued that the visa was revoked or provisionally revoked.
+(c) Notice of revocation.
+Unless otherwise instructed by the Department, a consular officer shall, if practicable, notify the alien to whom the visa was issued that the visa was revoked or provisionally revoked.
 Regardless of delivery of such notice, once the revocation has been entered into the Department's Consular Lookout and Support System (CLASS), the visa is no longer to be considered valid for travel to the United States.
 The date of the revocation shall be indicated in CLASS and on any notice sent to the alien to whom the visa was issued.
+This paragraph (c) does not apply to provisional revocations under paragraph (b)(3) of this section.

 If the visa is available to the consular officer, the officer is also instructed to physically cancel the visa by writing or stamping the word "REVOKED" plainly across the face of the visa.
 The revocation of the visa in the CLASS system controls, however, regardless of whether the visa is actually physically canceled.
 22 CFR 41.122(d)